derpolsper/encode/README.md

     $ unzip /path/to/ColorMatrixv25.zip -d ~/.config/encode/.filters/ColorMatrix/

 This script does not need more programs to work.
 You can use all kind of avisynth filters.
 There is no guarantee for them to work, though.
-Generally, most avisynth filters should work, however, I did not do much in the way of verification here.__
+Generally, most avisynth filters should work, however, I did not do much in the way of verification here.

 I tested positive for
++ QTGMC()
++ SelectEven()
-+ QTGMC().SelectEven()
++ TFM()
-+ TFM().TDecimate()
++ TDecimate()
 + FillMargins
 + BalanceBorders
 + FixColumnbrightness

-The script demuxes the source into h264, vc1 or mpeg2 streams, which afterwards are muxed into a mkv file.
+The script demuxes the source into h264, vc1, mpeg2 or m2v streams, which afterwards are muxed into a mkv file.

 When using the resize calculator in AvsPmod, do not click »apply«, do not let the calculator work on your .avs, but set these parameters when the script asks for them.

 ### Limitations

-The script does NOT do:__
+The script does NOT do:

 + decrypt sources
 + handle DVDs or VOB containers
 + handle demuxed audio files